nickroach23/Credit_Risk_Analysis/README.md

 ### Summary

 The models shown in this analysis show weak precisions in determining if a cresit is actually high.
-The Ensemble models were accurate on the sensitivity of high credit risks and the last model used had shown a recall
+The Ensemble models were accurate on the sensitivity of high credit risks and the last model used had shown a recall of 91%-- indicating almost all high credit risk.
+I would recommend that the bank should not use these models.